SirIdeas/sirAccordion/README.md

 ##[sir Accordion Online Demo](http://sirideas.github.io/sirAccordion/)

+        bower install sir-accordion

 ##**Features**

 *   **Dynamic content:** if the scope that contains the JSON object is update the accordion updates too.
 *   **Responsive:** The item height adjust to the content and is responsive; the width of the accodion adjusts to 100% of the wrapper tag.
-*   **Easy use AngularJS Directive:** you just need to add the js and css files, add the *'sir-accordion'* module to the AngularJS app call the directive like this:
+*   **Easy use AngularJS Directive:** you just need to add the js and css files, add the *'sir-accordion'* module to the AngularJS app and call the directive like this:

         //Code for the html directive
         <div sir-ng-accordion collection="collection" config="accordionConfig"></div>

+        //Code for the Angular module
+        .module('mainModule', ['sir-accordion'])
 * **JSON object**: the content of the accordion will be set by a JSON following the next structure where `subCollection` is an object of the same structure that will have more items to expand/collapse inside, `topContent` will be the content on top of that subCollection and `botomContent` will be after the subCollection items.

         //JSON object model